pi-hole/docs/docs/guides/unbound.md

 2. Your Pi-hole will check its cache and reply if the answer is already known.
 3. Your Pi-hole will check the blocking lists and reply if the domain is blocked.
 4. Since neither 2. nor 3. is true in our example, the Pi-hole forwards the request to the configured *external* upstream DNS server(s).
-5. Upon receiving the answer, your Pi-hole will reply to your client and tell it the answer of its request.
+5. Upon receiving the answer, your Pi-hole will reply to your client and tell it the answer to its request.
 6. Lastly, your Pi-hole will save the answer in its cache to be able to respond faster if *any* of your clients queries the same domain again.

 After you set up your Pi-hole as described in this guide, this procedure changes notably: